makersacademy/chitter-challenge/README.md

 So that I can avoid others posting messages on Chitter as me I want to log out of Chitter
 ```
+# Issues
+- One test failing on travis, commented out in code.
+Testing for having too many characters in a cheet, Travis fails with the error that is expected to happen.
+Need a guard clause.

 # Screenshots #